sharplispers/cormanlisp/README.md

 Roger provided the source code for Corman Lisp to Zach, who updated the license information and posted the code to github.

+**N.B.**

+The problem which was reported by Roger was resolved.
+Current versions of Corman Lisp support modern, 64-bit versions of Windows.

 ## Support

 This source release of Corman Lisp is not officially supported,